atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 </script>

-If your DPR is greater than `1.0`, you should see the 10x10 pixel reference square get rendered as something smaller than 10x10 while our circle remains the same size.
+If your DPR is greater than `1.0`, you should see the 10x10 pixel reference square rendered as something smaller than 10x10 while our circle remains the same size.
 And the anti-aliased edges of the circle should now look as crisp as physically possible on your screen (without getting into subpixel rendering).